declanbarr/Iris-Data-Set-Project/README.md

 The output from this didn't include the class attribute as this is not a number.
-I then found that I could read the csv file using the pandas library(https://www.kaggle.com/ashokdavas/iris-data-analysis-pandas-numpy):
+I then found that I could read the csv file using the [pandas library](https://www.kaggle.com/ashokdavas/iris-data-analysis-pandas-numpy) [21]:

 ```python
 import pandas as pd